 We as a clan respect and recognize all O’Neill coats of arms but decided to create a crest that all O’Neill could claim as their own, there is some argument as to which was the original hand left or right we know in the end Turlough and Hugh were using the right hand as their seal but we decided to go with the more ancient and pre christen left hand we believe as the clan O’Neill we have the right to do this and it sets us apart from the many organization who now use the red hand as their symbol.

 The Chief of the O’Neill clan was always titled The O’Neill we believe that title should be left in the past with the great men who bore the title with honour.
-We see ourselves as guardians of our clan history, culture and costumes we therefore decided the person who would represent the O’Neill clan should be known as the Chief guardian and vice Chief guardian he or she would be elected and directed by a governing body they would serve a three year term and could be removed by that governing body at any time everyone in leadership have to be elected and re-elected to their office.
+We see ourselves as guardians of our clan history, culture and costumes we therefore decided the people who would represent the O’Neill clan would be a governing body, they would serve a three year term and be elected and re-elected to their office.

 The O’Neill clan has never been this strong for 400 years we are growing and ask every O’Neill out there who are proud of their name and heritage to come and play their part you can just simply be an O’Neill rep for your area and touch base with the committee from time to time with events coming up in 2015 and 2016 we need all the help we can get.

 In this clan there are no experts we are here to help educate each other about our history and genealogy we want all O’Neills to record their O’Neill family stories / history for their own children, grandchildren and great grandchildren so it is not lost forever.